GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 ### File-related challenges

-There is a large category of attack vectors that are opened up by allowing websites access to files.
+There is a large category of attack vectors that are opened by allowing websites access to files.
 These are outlined in the
 [article on the File System Access API](/file-system-access/#security-considerations).
 The additional security-pertinent capability that the File Handling API provides over the File System